FUTURE OF GENES

 Use the fields below to perform an advanced search of The Daily Targum's archives.
 This will return articles, images, and multimedia relevant to your query.
 You can also try a Basic search

-In the past few months Americans have been forced to recognize the fact that sexual harassment and assault are significantly more prevalent than previously acknowledged.
-A slew of beloved public figures have been ousted as having committed unwanted sexual acts, some of whom admit truth to the accusations and apologize and others who fail to do so.
-As a result of this, our society has been confronted with the uncomfortable fact that sexual assault and harassment are normal, everyday occurrences.
+In the past few months, Americans have been forced to recognize the fact that sexual harassment and assault are significantly more prevalent than previously acknowledged.
+A slew of beloved public figures have been ousted as having committed unwanted sexual acts, some of whom admit to the accusations and apologize and others who fail to do so.
+As a result of this, our society has been confronted with the uncomfortable fact that sexual assault and harassment are common, everyday occurrences.

 President Donald J. Trump and the Republican Party have officially reeled in their first win — the hasty and flippant passing of the Tax Cuts and Jobs Act.
 While the bill largely espouses tax cuts to the immensely wealthy, it seems to many to be a blatant assault on the accessibility of higher education.
 Graduate students are often offered remission or deductions on their tuition, or in some cases are granted stipends to help them afford the cost of living while attending their graduate program.
 Under the Tax Cuts and Jobs Act, this monetary help will be liable to be taxed as income, defeating its purpose.
 As part of a national demonstration in response to the bill passing in the House of Representatives earlier in November, Rutgers graduate students, undergraduate students and faculty members participated in a walkout protest with the aim of displaying the vitalness of graduate students to the wellbeing and advancement of not only higher education but American society.